w3f/polkadot-wiki/docs/learn/how-to/create-vanity-address.md

 ### How to create your vanity address

 1\.
-On the [Accounts](https://polkadot.js.org/apps/#/accounts) page on Polkadot Developer Interface, click on the [Vanity generator](https://polkadot.js.org/apps/#/accounts/vanity) tab.
+On the [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/accounts) page on Polkadot Developer Interface, click on the [Vanity generator](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/accounts/vanity) tab.

 2\.
 Enter the word, letter, or number combination you want your address to contain in the "search for" field.
 You can choose if you want it to be case-sensitive.
 You can also specify what type of account you'd like to generate: Edwards will allow you to find the address you want faster, but Schnorrkel is more secure.
 Once you've set the parameters, click the "Start generation" button.

 !!! info

-    The address format in Substrate-based chains is SS58, a modification of [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) from Bitcoin.
+    The address format in Polkadot SDK-based chains is SS58, a modification of [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) from Bitcoin.
 This encoding does not allow characters that look the same in some fonts (i.e., 0OIl).

 This example uses the word "dot":